-The Equivalency Pathway is most often used by those who have a bachelor’s degree and three years of teaching experience in a private school setting or in a college or university.
+The Equivalency Pathway is most often used by those who have a bachelor’s degree and three years of teaching experience, such as in a private school setting or in a college or university.
 Equivalency may also apply to out-of-state teachers, particularly those who qualified for their initial license under an alternative route pathway.
 Under this pathway, candidates complete a performance-based assessment to become eligible for a Provisional Educator License.
 This two-part assessment includes taking the edTPA exam as well as submitting prepared materials that demonstrate the candidate’s ability to teach to Wisconsin’s educator standards, which include a video recording of the applicant in a classroom teaching situation.
 For more information, see the Wisconsin Department of Public Instruction website.

 Trade Specialist Pathway

 This pathway is open to candidates who completed an apprenticeship program and three years of experience in a given occupational area.
 Candidates may also qualify with four years of institutional training in an occupational area or if they are certified by the technical college system board to teach an industrial arts or similar subject.
 Areas recognized include machining, welding, and auto body repair.
 View the guidelines for the Trade Specialist Pathway for further details.